mjordan/iipqa/README.md

      Show the help page for this command.
 ```

-When you run the iipqa, like this:
+When you run iipqa, like this:

 ```
 ./iipqa -m single -l ./test.txt /tmp/test